- Type of Publication: Guideline

 - the corrective actions to be taken to address the deficiencies and control failures; and

-34. Risk and performance indicators are risk metrics used to monitor the main drivers of exposure associated with key operational risks which also can provide insight into control weaknesses and help to determine an FRFI’s residual risk.
+Risk and performance indicators are risk metrics used to monitor the main drivers of exposure associated with key operational risks which also can provide insight into control weaknesses and help to determine a FRFI's residual risk.
 Risk and performance indicators, paired with escalation and monitoring triggers, act to identify risk trends, warn when risk levels approach or exceed thresholds or limits, and prompt actions and mitigation plans to be undertaken.
+These risk metrics could contain internal and external or environmental indicators relevant to decision making.

-37. All FRFIs are required to quantify/estimate their exposure to operational risk through existing ICAAP or ORSA exercises.
-This quantification/estimate may be compared to the required capital for operational risk under the relevant capital adequacy/minimum required capital guideline for additional value.
-Regardless of the operational risk quantification approach taken, key assumptions should be documented, and appropriate validation, vetting and verification activities should be performed.
+Quantification/estimation of exposure to operational risk is discussed through existing Internal Capital Adequacy Assessment Process (ICAAP) or Own Risk Solvency Assessment (ORSA) exercises.
+Quantification/estimates may be compared to the required capital for operational risk under the relevant capital adequacy/minimum required capital guideline for additional value.
+Regardless of the operational risk quantification approach taken, key assumptions should be documented, and appropriate validation, vetting and verification activities should be performed.\

-38. Comparative analysis involves, the first line of defence reviewing the risk assessments and outputs of each of the operational risk management tools to confirm the overall assessment of operational risk.
-This comparative analysis can also help identify operational risk management tools that may not be effective.
-Comparative analysis can help to ensure that risk assessments are performed in a consistent manner and that lessons learned are appropriately shared within the organization.
+Comparative analysis involves the first line of defence reviewing the risk assessments and outputs of each of the operational risk management tools, to confirm the overall assessment of operational risk.
+Comparative analysis can help to facilitate risk assessments being performed in a consistent manner and that lessons learned are appropriately shared within the organization.
+Comparative analysis can also identify areas where greater consistency within tools used, on an enterprise-wide basis, may generate risk management value through supporting more consistent information collection, aggregation, and resulting analysis.
+Comparative analysis can also help identify operational risk management tools that may not be effective or well implemented.

 Corporate Governance Guideline